Katal

-The katal is invariant of the measurement procedure, but the measured numerical value is not; the value depends on the experimental conditions.
-Therefore, to define the quantity of a catalyst in katals, the rate of conversion of a defined chemical reaction is specified as moles reacted per second.
-One katal of trypsin, for example, is that amount of trypsin which breaks one mole of peptide bonds in one second under specified conditions.
+The unit "katal" is not attached to a specified measurement procedure or assay condition, but any given catalytic activity is: the value measured depends on experimental conditions that must be specified.
+Therefore, to define the quantity of a catalyst in katals, the catalysed rate of conversion (the rate of conversion in presence of the catalyst minus the rate of spontaneous conversion) of a defined chemical reaction is measured in moles per second.
+One katal of trypsin, for example, is that amount of trypsin which breaks one mole of peptide bonds in one second under the associated specified conditions.

 Definition

-One katal refers to an enzyme catalysing the reaction of one mole of substrate per second.
+One katal refers to an amount of enzyme that gives a catalysed rate of conversion of one mole per second.
 Because this is such a large unit for most enzymatic reactions, the nanokatal (nkat) is used in practice.

 The katal is not used to express the rate of a reaction; that is expressed in units of concentration per second, as moles per liter per second.
 Rather, the katal is used to express catalytic activity, which is a property of the catalyst.